strategineer/personal-website/content/blog/2025-05-17/index.md

 {{< book "9798985456400" >}}

-# The Death Timer.
+# The Death Timer

-Whenever a PC falls to 0HP or below, the rules dictate that you roll a d4 + CON.
+Whenever a PC falls to zero HP or below, the rules dictate that you roll a d4 plus the PC's constitution score.
 The result is the number of rounds that the PC has before they are fully dead.

 Inspired by the Death Save rule in Mothership, my simple twist on Shadowdark's Death Timer rule (which I used over and over again [in my Shadowdark RPG Maze of the Blue Medusa campaign](/blog/2025-01-23/#running-a-high-lethality-survival-horror-like-campaign)) is that this roll is done in secret and the result is only seen by the GM.

 Turning every potential PC death into a recurring high intensity risk vs. reward combat situation that everyone at the table is super invested in is a master class in design especially when combined with high lethality OSR-style gameplay.

 I will never run an OSR game without at least considering bringing some version of this rule to the table because of how effective it is in raising the stakes over and over again.
-Theoretically, a rule like this might make a game less lethal by reducing the likelihood of death, for example in a system like {{< book_url "Maze Rats">}} where a PC falling to 0HP or below means instant death, but if that's a problem then the GM can ramp up the difficulty accordingly to account for this.
+Theoretically, a rule like this might make a game less lethal by reducing the likelihood of death, for example in a system like {{< book_url "Maze Rats">}} where a PC falling to zero HP or below means instant death, but if that's a problem then the GM can ramp up the difficulty accordingly to account for this.

 {{< book "9781908460646" >}}

-# The In-Character Debriefing.
+# The In-Character Debriefing

 Paranoia is a great system, it's bold, evocative and extremely English.
 If you forced me to pick the thing about it that I really like, it would be the debriefing that the PCs have with their supervising officer.
 It's a fantastic way to end a session on a high note, reminding players of all the choices they made and the hijinks they got themselves into, amplifying the fun of it all.